 Pneumonia is an inflammation of the lung tissue.
 It is usually due to infection.
 Pneumonia tends to be more serious than bronchitis.
 Bronchitis is an inflammation or infection of the large airways - the bronchi (see diagram).
 Sometimes bronchitis and pneumonia occur together which is called bronchopneumonia.

 Are there different types of pneumonia?

-Pneumonia is commonly caused by an infection with a bacterium or virus.
-There are 3 or 4 different bacteria that are the most common causes of pneumonia.
+Pneumonia is commonly caused by an infection with a germ (bacterium or virus).
+There are three or four different bacteria that are the most common causes of pneumonia.
 There is also a well-known group of bacteria that causes pneumonia in about 3 out of 10 cases.
 They are called atypicals.
 Other germs such as fungi, yeasts, or protozoa can sometimes also cause pneumonia.